wensheng-li/online-coding-academy/README.md

 # Enrolment Report System

-This is a protype for course report system built with **React JS**, **PHP** (backend), and **MySQL** (database).
+This is a course report system prototype built with **React JS**, **PHP** (backend), and **MySQL** (database).
 The project allows users to search, filter, sort, and paginate enrolment data.
-It's designed to be scalable and responsive (partially), providing a user-friendly interface that adapts to different devices such as mobile, iPad, and laptops.
+It's designed to be scalable and responsive (partially), providing a user-friendly interface that adapts to different devices such as mobile, iPads, and laptops.

 ## Features

-- **Search & Filter:** Search for students or courses by name，completion status or description.
+- **Search & Filter:** Search for students or courses by name， completion status or description.
 - **Sorting:** Sort enrolment data by student name, course name, completion status, and enrolment date.
 - **Pagination:** Paginate the data to handle large datasets efficiently.
 - **Responsive Design:** Works well on various devices (mobile, tablet, desktop).